nikouu/Pokemon-gen-2-style-tilemap/README.md

 - If an object doesn't fill in the entire space of the tile, the empty space is often the blank path without gravel colour

 ### Water
+⚠️**On further analysis, I beleve this to be kinda wrong, but left here because it's interesting and might be worth picking up in the future**⚠️
 - I think water tiles are actually only 4 tiles rather than the 7 pulled from the sprite sheet.
 I say this because
   - The local label(?) [.WaterTileFrames](https://github.com/pret/pokegold/blob/c133efea5f8438ea40be83dc3b2039494574c768/engine/tilesets/tileset_anims.asm#L405) points to a [4 frame png](https://github.com/pret/pokegold/blob/master/gfx/tilesets/water/water.png)
   - Via [AnimateWaterPalette](https://github.com/pret/pokegold/blob/c133efea5f8438ea40be83dc3b2039494574c768/engine/tilesets/tileset_anims.asm#L649), water palette seems to [cycle 4 colours](https://github.com/pret/pokegold/blob/c133efea5f8438ea40be83dc3b2039494574c768/engine/tilesets/tileset_anims.asm#L672) - `none(?)`, `light`, `dark`, `light` .
 I assume this is what changes the shading of the light coloured pixels in the frames.
 As some of the water frames are the same, just lighter/darker depending where in the cycle they are.
 Then ultimately the blank and just blue frame is either the palette colours swapping in no or blue value for the pixels.
 I find it difficult to read Assembly, but it seems to be something like this.